yuhong2024/BrassicaEDB/Update.md

 ### Mar 2025

+- **24/03/2025**: Finished revising the front page.
+Optimized several pages in the Browse section.
+Modified the sample files and formatting instructions for the Tissue module.

 - **22/03/2025**: Added information about U-theory and updated the content of the brassica info module.

 - **20/03/2025**: